-UCB is the first institution outside London and the South to offer the three-year Royal Academy of Culinary Arts (RACA) Chefs Apprenticeship, which commences at the start of September every year.
+UCB was the first institution outside London and the South to offer the three-year Royal Academy of Culinary Arts (RACA) Chefs Apprenticeship, which commences at the start of September every year.
 Students have benefited from the vast knowledge and skills of chefs in Birmingham and the surrounding areas to further their career and put them on the pathway to culinary success.

 On successful completion of all the course modules and the final RACA exam apprentices will be awarded the coveted Royal Academy of Culinary Arts Diploma and become a Graduate of the RACA.

 During the apprenticeship, the young chefs will attend UCB each week for a day of formal training, practical work, culinary theory and assessments.
 The curriculum is cutting-edge and combines culinary traditions with modern developments and an internationally-informed body of knowledge.

 The apprentices will also benefit from an unrivalled enrichment programme including demonstrations and lectures by leading local chefs, “stages” at top restaurants, competition opportunities and field trips to food producers.

 Why should I choose this course?